galfarotolon/movie-master/README.md

 - npm run build -> to update new code changes
 - firebase deploy -> to deploy those changes to the live site

+# To-do's:

+- Add user onboarding/login
+- Add movie details/trailer router when poster is clicked
+- Add ability for user to create lists to watch later/rate/comment films
+- Add these options to the nav bar for easy access